 3. Do you want to study in person or remotely?

-If you’re looking for a conventional university experience, then a traditional degree course where lectures and assessments are held in person is probably your best option.
+If you’re looking for a conventional university experience, a traditional degree course where lectures and assessments are held in person is probably your best option.
 It’s a great way to meet new people and get involved in the academic community.

 Some universities even offer courses that take a blended learning approach, meaning they combine in-person and online teaching.